microsoft/hlsl-specs/proposals/infra/INF-XXXX-Linear-Algebra-Implementation-Plan.md

 RDAT however this doesn't align with near term goals for modernization.

 ### Shader Reflection
-I don't have enough context to even posit a guess.
 Would require a refelction api version bump, reflection would be based on the PSV0/RDAT updates.
 Still unclear if its something we want to do.